programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 To feature the diverse landscape of the region surrounding Mont Beuvray, and to capture that the combat in the Battle of Bibracte actually took place some 25 kilometers south of the key Gallic *oppidum* (fortified settlement), I purposefully take a screenshot that includes a larger area.

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-02.png" alt="Here is Mont Beuvray and the surrounding French hillcountry selected from topographic-map.com as a visual topography that is color coded with blue for waterways and a green-yellow-orange-red sliding scale to depict lower to higher elevations."" caption="Figure 2.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-02.png" alt="Screenshot from topographic-map.com showing a visual topography of Mont Beuvray and the surrounding French hillcountry, using a color scale to depict lower to higher elevations." caption="Figure 2.
 Selecting Mont Beavray from topographic-map.com" %}

 3\.
 Modify the topographic map image.